-But suppose you drive your sports car only on weekends and less than 5,000 miles annually, you’ll generally pay less for insurance than someone using their sports car to commute to and from work.
-But even if you rarely drive your sports car and have a perfect driving record, you may pay a substantial amount for auto insurance because of your vehicle's race-quality performance.
+But suppose you drive your sports car only on weekends and less than 5,000 miles per year.
+You'll generally pay less for insurance than someone using their sports car to commute to and from work.
+However, even if you rarely drive your sports car and have a perfect driving record, you may pay substantially more for auto insurance because of your vehicle's race-quality performance.